magento/merchdocs/src/payment/paypal-payments-standard.md

 1. To allow customers who do not have a PayPal account to make a purchases with this method, set **Enable PayPal Guest Checkout** to `Yes`.

-1. Set **Require Customer’s Billing Address** to one of the following:
+1. Set **Require Customer's Billing Address** to one of the following:

    |`Yes` | Requires the customer billing address for all purchases.|
    |`No` | Does not require the customer billing address for any purchases.|